 In considering whether or not you succeeded, ask yourself questions like: Did the process work?
 Did you hit all your opportunities?
 Did you make the best creative you could?
 Are there any lessons you can take into the next project?
 Is it something you’d be proud to tell your friends, family or that bored-looking guy on the 15:26 train to Leeds about?

 Just remember: don’t judge your work based on whether you like it but on whether your customers like it.

 Create your own marketing worksheet

 So, there you have it.
 Your (not-so) quick and simple marketing worksheet to help you plan out your projects and refer back to during the process.

-Sure, these are simple truths, but such truths are often the first things to be forgotten in the daily drama of marketing life.
+Sure, these are simple truths contained within this marketing worksheet, but such truths are often the first things to be forgotten in the daily drama of marketing life.